 "For all his public profile, it was Jim's family life which mattered most to him.
-It was always edifying for me to see Jim and Mary together as much in love as on the day they were married in 1945.
+It was always edifying for me to see Jim and Mary together as much in love as on the ed family.

 "Jim was at home with God, at peace with himself, with others, especially his family, and with nature."